Ultimate packing list

 - If you’ll be using this as your day bag while out and about, consider finding a theft-proof bag with slash-proof material, hidden compartments and locking zips.

-- If you’re an adventure traveller, an all-in-one travel backpack can be a versatile option.
-Look for breathable, flexible, weather-resistant and durable options, and remember, you get what you pay for.
+- If you’re an adventure traveller, an all-in-one travel backpack can be a versatile option and save you from grappling with a wheeled bag in more rugged terrain.
+Look for breathable, flexible, weather-resistant and durable options.
+Remember, you get what you pay for.

 Checked vs carry-on luggage